 Frequently Asked Questions

-Migraines are more common in women than in men due to female sex hormones (27) and occur with greater frequency during pregnancy.
-About one in five women experiences a migraine in her life (28) as against one in 16 men.
+Migraines are likely to be common in women than in men due to female sex hormones (26) and occur with greater frequency during pregnancy.
+About one in five women experiences a migraine in her life (27) as against one in 16 men.

-Some women experience migraine for the first time during pregnancy around the first trimester.
-However, in some cases, the migraine may actually diminish during pregnancy.
+Some women may experience migraines for the first time during pregnancy around the first trimester.
+However, in some cases, the migraine may diminish during pregnancy.

 Usually, headaches wane toward the later stage of pregnancy.
-However, if you still get them frequently, it may indicate preeclampsia.
+However, headache during the latter part of pregnancy with or without increased blood pressure may indicate preeclampsia.
+So consult your doctor.

-If you get frequent and severe headaches during thesecond or third trimester, it could indicate preeclampsia, pregnancy-induced high blood pressure.
+If you get frequent and severe headaches during thesecond or third trimester, it could indicate preeclampsia, or PIH (pregnancy-induced high blood pressure).
 Preeclampsia affects 5 to 10% of pregnancies.
 The headache that you may experience during this condition can be continuous and palpitating.